Gender disparity in computing: Across college students

 Nearly 1000 students in University of Akron were surveyed, and it was discovered that females hold a more negative attitude towards computers than males.
 Another study assessed the computer-related attitude of over 300 students in University of Winnipeg and obtained similar results.

 This is thought to contribute to the gender disparity phenomenon in computing, in particular the females' early lack of interest in the field.

-In a chapter on cultural perspectives to gender diversity in computing, reasons as to why women join or do not join computing are very related to the field’s environment and how it is perceived, as opposed to gender itself; gender can be thought of as a cultural topic.
+In a chapter on cultural perspectives to gender diversity in computing, reasons as to why women join or do not join computing are very related to the field's environment and how it is perceived, as opposed to gender itself; gender can be thought of as a cultural topic.
 To help more women and underrepresented people join computing, it is important to develop a culture or subcultures that better account for women and the experiences of minorities.
 Culture refers to the values, relationships, behaviors, and attitudes that are shared across a group of people, and it shapes those in a certain culture and thus serves as spaces to create change and intervene.
 A case study of women and men in CS at Carnegie Mellon University in the mid-1990s found that women and men tended to have different attitudes toward computing—women wanted to be productive with computer science, and men were more interested in computer science itself.
 It was also learned that women had significantly lower confidence when it came to computer science, and felt that they did not fit into the computer science community.

 In the fall of 1999, the computer science department put more emphasis on breadth and leadership skills as opposed to previous coding experience, allowing for more women and diversity in the department.
-There was also the formation of the women in CS club (“Women@SCS”), which helped build community among women in CS and increase the resources and network for women in the department.
+There was also the formation of the women in CS club ("Women@SCS"), which helped build community among women in CS and increase the resources and network for women in the department.
 In the following years, surveys on confidence levels and perspectives in programming showed that women feel more positively about programming and their personal interests and skills.
-A sense of belonging in computer science among women in CS helped them arrive at these attitudes, as they felt that they had people with “similar mindsets”, others to reach out to for help, and increased comfort in taking on leadership roles.
+A sense of belonging in computer science among women in CS helped them arrive at these attitudes, as they felt that they had people with "similar mindsets", others to reach out to for help, and increased comfort in taking on leadership roles.
 The study also advocates for moving beyond a gender difference model, as it perpetuates stereotypes about women.
-It encourages “cross-gender” perspectives across men and women to account for the nuances across varios genders in computer science.
+It encourages "cross-gender" perspectives across men and women to account for the nuances across various genders in computer science.